Who is to BLAME for California Coast Oil Spill – Time to Jump to Conclusions

 - California oil spill: Gov. Gavin Newsom declares state of emergency; criminal, civil investigations underway

-- Company suspected in Huntington Beach oil spill had dozens of violations
+- Company suspected in the Huntington Beach oil spill had dozens of violations

 - California attorney general to investigate oil spill as Huntington Beach reopens